Stacy May-Johnson

-Stacy May-Johnson (born Stacy Margarita May; May 15, 1984) is an American, former collegiate, three-time professional All-Star softball player and current head coach at Fresno State.
-She played college softball for Iowa, being named a three-time all-conference third basemen and shortstop.
+Stacy May-Johnson (born Stacy Margarita May; May 15, 1984) is an American, former collegiate, three-time professional All-Star softball player and current head coach at The University of Iowa.
+She played college softball for Iowa, being named a three-time all-conference third baseman and shortstop.
 May-Johnson was selected twelfth overall in the National Pro Fastpitch, eventually playing for the Chicago Bandits.
 She was named the inaugural Rookie of the Year in 2006 and a two-time Player of the Year in 2008 and 2010 for the league.
 She also helped the Bandits to win two championships and ranks in the top-10 in career hits (267) and home runs (38).

 Career

 College

 At the University of Iowa, May-Johnson played on the Iowa Hawkeyes softball team from 2003 to 2006 at third base and shortstop.
 May-Johnson graduated from Iowa in May 2007 as a double major with a B.S. in physics and B.B.A. in accounting.
 In 2009, May-Johnson completed an M.S. in physics at the University of Louisville.